Policy Number: 187

 C. Effect Upon Employee Benefits

 An employee who is suspended without pay will continue to accrue vacation and sick leave, to be covered by group insurances, and to be entitled to other employee benefit programs in accordance with university policy.
 If the demotion or suspension without pay is overturned upon appeal, the employee will be entitled to payment of wages lost as a result of the demotion or suspension without pay.
-Additionally, in the case of the overturn of a demotion, the employee will be returned to work to his or her former position.
-An employee who is terminated will not continue to accrue vacation and sick leave, to be covered by group insurances, or to be entitled to other employee benefit programs.
-If the termination is appealed and overturned, the employee will be reinstated to his or her position and be entitled to payment of wages lost as a result of the termination (less any unemployment compensation received by the employee after termination).
+Additionally, if a demotion is overturned after appeal, the employee will be returned to work to his or her former position.
+An employee who is terminated will not accrue vacation and sick leave, be covered by group insurances, or be entitled to other employee benefit programs effective on the date of termination.
+If the termination is overturned on appeal, the employee will be reinstated to his or her position and will be entitled to payment of wages lost as a result of the termination (less any unemployment compensation received by the employee after termination).
 Employee benefits such as vacation and sick leave will be credited back to the date of termination.

 D. Procedure for Appeal

-Demotion, suspensions without pay and terminations may be appealed by the affected employee pursuant to the process set out below by submitting a written request for a hearing to the dean or administrative equivalent.
-The request must be made within 5 working days following the date of the disciplinary action.
-The dean or administrative equivalent must consult with Human Resources -Employee Relations regarding the appeal process.
-If the dean or administrative equivalent made the decision regarding the disciplinary action, the appeal shall be filed with the Executive Vice President, Chief Operating and Financial Officer.
+Demotion, suspensions without pay and terminations may be appealed by the affected employee pursuant to the process set out below by submitting a written request for an appeal to the dean or administrative equivalent.
+The request must be made within seven calendar days following the date of the disciplinary action.
+Calculation of calendar days does not include holidays or “skeleton crew” days as indicated on the published university calendar.
+The dean or administrative equivalent must consult with Human Resources - Employee Relations regarding the appeal process.
+If the dean or administrative equivalent made the decision regarding the disciplinary action, the appeal shall be filed with the Senior Executive Vice President, Chief Operating and Financial Officer.

 The dean or administrative equivalent shall, at his or her discretion, either hear the appeal in person or appoint a delegate(s) to hear the appeal.
-The hearing shall be conducted as soon as is practical, but not later than 20 working days following the date of receipt of the appeal if it is to be heard by the dean or administrative equivalent or within 20 working days of the appointment by the dean or administrative equivalent of a delegate(s).
+The appeal proceeding shall be conducted as soon as is practical, but not later than 30 calendar days following the date of receipt of the appeal if it is to be heard by the dean or administrative equivalent or within 30 calendar days of the appointment by the dean or administrative equivalent of a delegate(s).

 1. Naming of Delegate(s)